publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862n–1.md

         (4) the term “high need local educational agency” has the meaning given such term in section 201 of the Higher Education Act of 1965 ([20 U.S.C.
 1021][/us/usc/t20/s1021]);

-        (5) the term “mathematics and science teacher” means a science, technology, engineering, or mathematics teacher at the elementary school or secondary school level;
+        (5) the term “mathematics and science teacher” means a science, computer science, technology, engineering, or mathematics teacher at the elementary school or secondary school level;

         (6) the term “scholarship” means an award under subsection (c);